-(1) A police officer or alcohol inspector may, at any time when the sale, supply, manufacture or import of alcohol is authorised by a licence, enter and inspect the licensed premises for the purposes of enforcing this Act and determining whether any requirement applicable to the licence or licensed premises is being breached.
+- (1) A police officer or alcohol inspector may: - (a) at any time when the sale, supply or import of alcohol is authorized by a licence, enter and inspect the licensed premises for the purposes of enforcing this Act and determining whether any requirement applicable to the licence or licensed premises is being breached; or - (b) enter and inspect any premises at any time if there are reasonable grounds for suspecting that alcohol is being unlawfully sold, supplied or imported on the premises, or that any other breach of this Act is occurring.

-- (2) A police officer or alcohol inspector may, enter and inspect any premises at any time if there are reasonable grounds for suspecting that alcohol is being unlawfully sold, supplied, manufactured or imported on the premises, or that any other breach of this Act is occurring. - (3) A police officer or alcohol inspector who enters any premises pursuant to this section may: - (a) inspect alcohol at the premises, and any other matter related to the sale or supply of alcohol at the premises; - (b) require any person at the premises who appears to be in breach of this Act to state their name, address and age, and to verify such details by providing proof of identification; - (c) take samples for testing and analysis of any matter, substance or thing which may have constituted a breach of this Act or any requirement applying to the license or licensed premises; - (d) take photographs and measurements, and to otherwise collect any necessary evidence relating to the enforcement of this Act; - (e) require the production of records and information held by any person relating to any of the following - - (i) the sale or supply of alcohol at the premises; - (ii) the types and content of alcohol being sold at the premises; - (iii) the employment of security and other staff at the licensed premises;
+- (2) A police officer or alcohol inspector may subject to approval of the Board: - (a) enter and inspect a premises that manufactures alcohol for the purposes of enforcing this Act; or - (b) enter and inspect a premises that manufactures alcohol if there are reasonable grounds for suspecting that alcohol is being unlawfully manufactured on the premises, or that any other breach of this Act is occurring. - (3) A police officer or alcohol inspector who enters any premises pursuant to this section may: - (a) inspect alcohol at the premises, and any other matter related to the sale or supply of alcohol at the premises; - (b) require any person at the premises who appears to be in breach of this Act to state their name, address and age, and to verify such details by providing proof of identification; - (c) take samples for testing and analysis of any matter, substance or thing which may have constituted a breach of this Act or any requirement applying to the license or licensed premises; - (d) take photographs and measurements, and to otherwise collect any necessary evidence relating to the enforcement of this Act:

-- (iv) the training provided to staff as required by the Act; - (v) any other matter related to compliance with this Act or any condition applicable to the licence. - (f) to order that any matter, substance or thing that appears to be in breach of this Act to be contained, removed or otherwise dealt with so as to prevent any further breach of this Act. - (4) A police officer or alcohol inspector who enters any premises pursuant to this section may seize any alcohol in the premises which is in breach of this Act or which is not satisfactorily accounted for by any owner or occupant of the premises. - (5) A police officer or alcohol inspector exercising the power of entry and inspection under this section must, within 72 hours after the inspection, submit to the Chief Executive Officer and to the Secretary a report in writing stating the reason for and results of the inspection. - (6) A person who hinders or obstructs a police officer or alcohol inspector during an inspection conducted under this section, or who fails or refuses to comply with any lawful requirement imposed by a police officer or alcohol inspector under this section, commits an offence and is liable upon conviction to a fine not exceeding 50 penalty units or to imprisonment for a term not exceeding three (3) months, or both.
+- (e) require the production of records and information held by any person relating to any of the following - - (i) the sale or supply of alcohol at the premises; - (ii) the types and content of alcohol being sold at the premises; - (iii) the employment of security and other staff at the licensed premises; - (iv) the training provided to staff as required by the Act; - (v) any other matter related to compliance with this Act or any condition applicable to the licence. - (f) to order that any matter, substance or thing that appears to be in breach of this Act to be contained, removed or otherwise dealt with so as to prevent any further breach of this Act. - (4) A police officer or alcohol inspector who enters any premises pursuant to this section may seize any alcohol in the premises which is in breach of this Act or which is not satisfactorily accounted for by any owner or occupant of the premises. - (5) A police officer or alcohol inspector exercising the power of entry and inspection under this section must, within 72 hours after the

+- inspection, submit to the Chief Executive Officer and to the Secretary a report in writing stating the reason for and results of the inspection. - (6) A person who hinders or obstructs a police officer or alcohol inspector during an inspection conducted under this section, or who fails or refuses to comply with any lawful requirement imposed by a police officer or alcohol inspector under this section, commits an offence and is liable upon conviction to a fine not exceeding 50 penalty units or to imprisonment for a term not exceeding three (3) months, or both.